-What is payment on account?
+What are payments on account?

-Definition of payment on account
+Definition of payments on account

 Who has to make payments on account

 If your Income Tax and class 4 National Insurance totals more than £1,000 for a tax year and you don't pay tax at source on more than 80% of your income, you'll have to make payments on account.

 'Paying tax at source' is when the tax is taken off and paid over to HMRC before you receive the income - like your employer does if you are paid wages.

 Payments on account are due on 31st January and 31st July, and are worked out as half the previous year's tax and class 4 National Insurance liability.

 Class 2 National Insurance does not count towards payments on account. ## Example of payments on account: